junesirius/junesirius.github.io/_posts/Supernatural/SPN_Eldritch/SPN-Glimpses-amid-tears-whole-novel.md

 #### Act 1

-Dean spends the night at Missouri's place, then he bids her goodbye first thing in the morning.
+Dean spends that night at Missouri's place, then he bids her goodbye first thing in the morning.

 The psychic scrutinizes his face, asking in a caring, motherly voice, "What are you going to do?"